Disclaimer: Not investment advice.

 Glassnode Insights - Bitcoin and Ethereum on-chain transactions fell.
 I checked my cold wallet and found that if I swap coins/token using the Ethereum network, the fee is now roughly £4-£5 which was as high as £18 last week.
 De-Fi also showed similar trend.
 The number of daily Uniswap trade transactions has fallen by 28% since peaking in mid-May suggesting a slowing of demand for tokens.

 I surrendered my investment accounts from a Building Society (that shall not be named) this week after I learned that they expose me to 20% Bonds and would not make any changes.
 I expected to be penalised for the early turn-over but I was surprised to have a drawdown of 19% from this, solely from FEES!
 I was disappointed about this as I was religiously paying my premium for the last 3 years.
 On a lighter note, I am out.
 And I could only live, learn and move on.
-I have now transferred the funds to equities.
+I have now transferred the funds to crypto and equities.

 I made 2 trades - CLNE (+30%), SE (+4.5%).
 I have learned that when secondary and tertiary names begin to randomly pop out to ride on a trend e.g. Meme Trading, that's a good top indicator.
 As expected, the meme names collapsed this week.
 While many made hundreds of thousands to even millions, others are sitting on massive losses as well.